uio-carpentry/organisational/workshop_operations/checklists.md

 ## After the workshop

 * download the registration information from `nettskjema.uio.no`, add one column for each workshop day and add an `x` for those participants that were present
+* send Software Carpentry or Data Carpentry admin the number of attendants for both days

 FIXME find a way to centrally, but safely, collect this information